jymChen/Diaformer/README.md

 # Diaformer
 ### Diaformer is an efficient model for automatic diagnosis via symptoms sequence generation.
-It take the sequence of symptoms as input, and predict the inquiry symptom in the way of sequence generation.
+It takes the sequence of symptoms as input, and predicts the inquiry symptoms in the way of sequence generation.

 <p align="center">
   <img align="center" src="image/diaformer.png" />